James Gilmour (missionary): University life

 At first when James attended University of Glasgow he lived at home.
 Because some of his classes came too early for train service he walked to school in the morning.
 Later he furnished a small house which belonged to his father in the city, and prepared his breakfast and other meals as he thought best.
 He was especially bright in Latin and Greek, the secret of his success being in his "unspeakable value" placed on time.
 He never willfully lost an hour.
 Though having money he was very economical.
 He had a horror for intoxicants.
 Once he called on a classmate who had beer in his room.
 Young Gilmour quietly raised the window and as he poured it out on the street said, "Better on God's earth than in His image."
 Gilmour got his bachelor's degree in 1867, and his master's degree a year later in 1868.
-His early religious training bore fruit in his confession of conversion to Christianity during his University life.
+His early religious training bore fruit in his confession of conversion to Christianity during his university life.

 He selected missionary service because the workers abroad were fewer than at home, and "to me the soul of an Indian seemed as precious as the soul of an Englishman, and the Gospel as much for the Chinese as the European."
 He also had read the command in Matthew to "Go into all the word and preach", he thought that there was a command to preach, but it was coupled with a command to go into all the world.
 He didn't believe that what God had joined he could separate.
 He believed that God hadn't called him to stay home, so if he were to be obedient he must go.
 The moral effect of the brightest student deciding for missions was very great indeed.
 When he offered himself as a missionary to the London Missionary Society he was sent to Cheshunt Congregational Theological College (14 miles north of London) for further training.
 While he retained his love for fun, he studied his Bible with such great earnestness that it was said that "his soul became all aflame with love for the perishing heathen".
 His zeal shone brightly at home, too.
-He would go out evenings alone and conduct open-air preaching services or talk to laborers by the roadside or in the field about the things of Christ.
+He would go out evenings alone and conduct open-air preaching services or talk to labourers by the roadside or in the field about the things of Christ.